koombea/kiliframework/README.md

 ## Version History

+* 0.1.1
+  * Bugfix: layout now is visible if there are no json blocks
+  * Code style improvements
 * 0.1.0
   * Code improvements
   * Add theme updating functionality: now the theme will notify if there is a new version.
 Requires the plugin [Kili.
 Automatic updater](https://github.com/fabolivark/kili-automatic-updater)